 Just keep in mind that the daily demo version only allows you to convert kanji a few times before you have to pay for J-services.
 If you like what you see, this might be a good investment for your learning needs.

 Jisho is another popular translator that is easy to use and has its own set of specialties.

 You can look up translations by drawing kanji or saying a word or phrase aloud.
 You can also use kanji radicals, wildcards, multiple search terms, and hashtags to narrow down your results.
 Hashtags are used to search for words that appear specifically in JLPT exams, as well as many other types of tags that can be found on the site’s tag page.

 This translator is powerful enough to allow for extremely precise searches, such as common words ending in a specific kanji, organization, and family names, and even kanji with a specific number of strokes.

 You can even search in both English and Japanese simultaneously.
 For example, if you only remember one kanji in a specific word, you can search for that kanji as well as the English definition of the word.
 It’s a great way to recall a word that’s on the tip of your tongue but just out of reach of your memory.

 You have probably used Google Translate at some point.
 If you are a Japanese learner, you might be rolling your eyes at this entry because Google Translate is notorious for not translating Japanese kana into English correctly.

-This massive app, on the other hand, deserves a spot on our list simply because you can translate anything by pointing your smartphone camera at it.
+On the other hand, this massive app deserves a spot on our list simply because you can translate anything by pointing your smartphone camera at it.
 Even if it isn’t perfect, that is some innovative technology.